leorickli/bike-company-etl-aws/README.md

 WHERE OrderDate BETWEEN '2011-09-01' AND '2011-09-30' AND TotalDue > 1000
 ORDER BY total_devido;
 ```
-*In this case, the query did not return any values because there is no data in this the proposed interval.*
+*In this case, the query did not return any values because there is no data in this proposed interval.*

 <img width="362" alt="Screenshot 2023-07-24 at 08 44 47" src="https://github.com/leorickli/teste-rox/assets/106999054/e5ec5004-9ce2-4a83-ab5a-61d51649e492">